ccamara/reveal-hugo/content/2021-01-21-warwick-job-interview/_index.md

 {{% note %}}

-The first one is mobility, which is not trivial aat all, especially... which, coincidentaly, are the topics covered by the two projects.
+Mapeado colabora is an associaciation to promote the use of collaborative mapping throuch lectures, workshops and citizen science projects in collaboration with zaragoza's urban living lab.

 {{% /note %}}

 ---

-{{% section %}}

-{{< slide template="bg-dark" background-image="/img/about-me/github-profile.png" background-opacity="0.6">}}
+{{< slide id="geek" class="two-cols" background-color="black" background-image="/img/about-me/github-profile.png" background-opacity="0.2" >}}

-## Data Visualization and Web Developer

----

-### Web development
+### Web development & Data Viz

+{{% column %}}

 * Web developer in 2004 as self-taught, Freelance from 2007
 * CMS